 Your Iowa criminal defense attorney will counsel you on your chances at trial and help you navigate the plea bargaining process.
-Ultimately, your defense attorney is responsible for providing you with a clear, honest look at your options so that you can make an informed decision about whether to proceed at trial.
-If you proceed to trial, your Iowa lawyer will decide the best trial strategy options for you.
+Ultimately, your defense attorney is responsible for providing you with a clear, honest look at your options so that you can make an informed decision about whether to proceed to trial.
+If you proceed to trial, your Iowa lawyer will decide your best trial strategy options.

 Most people charged with crimes in Iowa choose to take plea options rather than proceeding to trial.

-This is often too bad, because in many cases, plea options involve sentencing options that aren’t necessarily any better than what a judge would be likely to sentence you to after conviction at trial.
+This is often too bad because, in many cases, plea options involve sentencing options that aren’t necessarily any better than what a judge would likely sentence you to after conviction at trial.
 For some people, accepting a plea bargain represents giving up an opportunity for acquittal.
-Defendants who are acquitted may face lower court costs, jail costs, etc. than defendants who are convicted or who plead guilty in exchange for a plea bargain.
+Defendants who are acquitted may face lower court costs, jail costs, etc., than defendants who are convicted or who plead guilty in exchange for a plea bargain.

 Your Iowa criminal lawyer will discuss your options with you so that you understand the costs and benefits of going to trial or of giving up your right to trial.
 Accepting a plea deal can prevent you from appealing your case.
 Your lawyer will talk to you about this.

-If you hope to have your misdemeanor charges dismissed, an Iowa criminal defense lawyer can investigate the evidence and research possible defenses that might convince the State to drop the charges.
+Suppose you hope to have your misdemeanor charges dismissed.
+In that case, an Iowa criminal defense lawyer can investigate the evidence and research possible defenses that might convince the State to drop the charges.

 If dismissal isn’t an option, your Iowa criminal law firm will prepare for trial.
 Getting ready for effective trial advocacy is time-consuming.
-It would take even longer for someone who isn’t familiar with Iowa criminal defense and rules of criminal procedure.
+It would take even longer for someone unfamiliar with Iowa criminal defense and the rules of criminal procedure.

 How do I choose a lawyer?

-For your best chances of avoiding a criminal conviction in Iowa, you need the best Iowa criminal defense lawyer that’s available to you.
-The best criminal defense attorney in Des Moines, Iowa for you will depend on a lot of factors.
+You need the best Iowa criminal defense lawyer available for your best chances of avoiding a criminal conviction in Iowa.
+The best criminal defense attorney in Des Moines, Iowa, for you will depend on many factors.

 You need to find someone you can form a trusting attorney-client relationship with.
-If you aren’t comfortable talking to someone or if you and your lawyer feel like you’re constantly frustrated with each other, you might not have the right fit.
+If you aren’t comfortable talking to someone or you and your lawyer feel constantly frustrated with each other, you might not have the right fit.

-Next, you need to look for someone who is either familiar with your charges or who is prepared to become familiar with your charges.
+Next, you need to look for someone who is either familiar with your charges or prepared to become familiar with your charges.

-Rules are an important part of law – after all, being accused of a crime is being accused of breaking the rules of law.
-When you’re looking for the best criminal defense lawyer in Iowa for you, evaluate whether the criminal attorneys you’re talking to are familiar with the Iowa criminal rules and the Iowa sentencing rules for the misdemeanor or felony criminal offense charged in your case.
+Rules are an essential part of law – after all, being accused of a crime is being accused of breaking the rules of law.
+When you’re looking for the best criminal defense lawyer in Iowa, evaluate whether the criminal attorneys you’re talking to are familiar with the Iowa criminal rules and the Iowa sentencing rules for the misdemeanor or felony criminal offense charged in your case.

 What role do officers and prosecutors play?The police and prosecuting attorneys are public servants, but that doesn’t mean that they’re there to protect your interests.
 The police will prepare reports.
 The prosecuting attorney will evaluate the police reports and determine what sort of criminal offense they want to accuse you of.